core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 During an ongoing KUDOS execution the client MUST NOT send any non-KUDOS requests to the server.
 This could otherwise be possible, if the client is using a value of NSTART greater than 1 (see {{Section 4.7 of RFC7252}}).

-### Server-Initiated Key Update {#ssec-derive-ctx-server-init}
+### Reverse Message Flow {#ssec-derive-ctx-server-init}

-{{fig-message-exchange-server-init}} shows the KUDOS workflow with the server acting as KUDOS initiator.
+{{fig-message-exchange-server-init}} shows an example of KUDOS run in the reverse message flow, with the server acting as initiator.

 ~~~~~~~~~~~
                       Client               Server